 Often a person will only realise that they have a poor credit rating when they apply for credit and are turned down.
 A person with a poor credit history can apply to Vanquis for a credit card as Vanquis will consider applicants with a poor credit score.
 Responsible use of the Vanquis Visa Card can contribute towards rebuilding a poor credit history that has been tarnished by a few problems in the past.

-Vanquis has already provided Visa Credit Cards to over 3 million people+ in the United Kingdom, many of whom had a bad or poor credit rating.
+Vanquis has already provided Visa Credit Cards to over 3.5 million people (correct as of September 2017) in the United Kingdom, many of whom had a bad or poor credit rating.

 A credit rating is an evaluation of the creditworthiness of a person, in other words the likelihood that a person will be able to repay and will actually repay the money lent and any interest due.
 A poor credit rating can mean that a credit provider believes there is a high risk that you will not be able to repay all the money you borrow.

 Credit ratings are prepared by agencies like Equifax, Experian and Call Credit which gather data on people that credit providers can use to assess how likely a person would be to repay debts.
 However, each lender uses its own guidelines to assess whether to lend money or extend credit to an individual.
 That means that while one lender may refuse you credit due to a poor credit history, another lender may be willing to lend you money.
 Vanquis Bank will consider applications from people with a poor credit record.

 How you can get a poor credit rating

 Any or all of the following many lead you to getting a poor credit rating:

 Making debt repayments on time is an important factor in the overall credit score, so a history of regularly paying your debts late may lead to you having a poor credit score.